MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

     }
     ```

-1. Copy and paste this code snippet in the same location.
+1. Copy and paste this code in the same location:

     ```csharp
     public Form1()